AJGreaves/familyhub/testing.md

 2. **pylinter on vscode causing errors**
     - Trying to import one py file into another was throwing confusing errors, running only once and then refusing to work again.
     - Fix: installed pylint-flask and the pylinter started working correctly again.

+3. **Connection issues with vscode to MongoDB**
+    - Despite my connection string to mongodb working perfectly on cloud9, and other students vscode machines.
+If I tried to connect to it from my machine I got the following error:
+`pymongo.errors.ConfigurationError: The DNS response does not contain an answer to the question: _mongodb._tcp.<clustername>-qtxun.mongodb.net.
+IN SRV`

+    - multiple attempts to fix this involved:
+        - checking my mongodb password was correct (it was)
+        - logging my MONGO_URI connection string to the terminal to check it was coming through from the enviroment variable (it was)
+        - giving the connection string to another student to try on his machine (it worked fine!)
+        - Checking that I had installed dnspython in both my .venv and also globally
+    - FIX: After a lengthy call with MongoDB customer service, the solution was to change the connection string from an SRV to `mongodb://<username>:<password>@<clustername>-shard-00-00-qtxun.mongodb.net:27017,<clustername>-shard-00-01-qtxun.mongodb.net:27017,<clustername>-shard-00-02-qtxun.mongodb.net:27017/test?ssl=true&replicaSet=<clustername>-shard-0&authSource=admin&retryWrites=true&w=majority` which allowed me to connect.

+    - The explanation for why this happend from MongoDB customer service was as follows:

+    _The issue you encountered has to do with how your python driver or network is resolving the DNS records in relation to the SRV string._

+    _The root cause could be due to an older python version that is installed, a network environment restriction or an old pymongo version._

 #### Unsolved bugs